DhyanMPatel/Js-Vnnovate/JavaScript/22_Regular Expression/07 Set_Range.md

 ## Set

-- [a,b,c] means any of 3 char at that perticular 1 char place in string.
+- [abc] means any of 3 char at that perticular 1 char place in string.
 - this will use on single word

   ```js